How to Get Epic Gear in Order and Chaos

 Epic Gear Guide

-In Order And Chaos Online there are many ways to get epics.
+Order And Chaos Online provides many ways to get epics.
 How you go about getting your epics will depend on how you play the game.

 - PVP players have to fight for their gear in the arena.